-One difficulty with the concepts of climate stabilization and targets is that stabilization of global temperature does not imply stabilization for all aspects of the climate system.
-For example, some models show significant hysteresis behaviour in the global water cycle, because global precipitation depends on both atmospheric CO2 and temperature (Wu et al., 2010).
-Processes related to vegetation changes (Jones et al., 2009) or changes in the ice sheets (Charbit et al., 2008; Ridley et al., 2010) as well as ocean acidification, deep ocean warming and associated sea level rise (Meehl et al., 2005b; Wigley, 2005; Zickfeld et al., 2013) (see Figure 12.44d), and potential feedbacks linking, for example, ocean and the ice sheets (Gillett et al., 2011; Goelzer et al., 2011), have their own intrinsic long time scales.
+One difficulty of the concept with climate stabilization and targets is that stabilization of global temperature does not imply stabilization for all aspects of the climate system.
+For example, some models show significant hysteresis behaviour in the global water cycle, because global precipitation depends on both atmospheric CO_2 and temperature (Wu et al., 2010).
+Processes related to vegetation changes (Jones et al., 2009) or changes in the ice sheets (Charbit et al., 2008; Ridley et al., 2010) as well as ocean acidification, deep ocean warming and associated sea level rise (Meehl et al., 2005b; Wigley, 2005; Zickfeld et al., 2013) (see Figure 12.44d), and potential feedbacks linking, for example, ocean and the ice sheets (Gillett et al., 2011; Goelzer et al., 2011), have their own intrinsic long timescales.
 Those will result in significant changes hundreds to thousands of years after global temperature is stabilized.
-Thermal expansion, in contrast to global mean temperature, also depends on the evolution of surface temperature (Stouffer and Manabe, 1999; Bouttes et al., 2013; Zickfeld et al., 2013).
+Thermal expansion, in contrast to global mean temperature, also depends on the pathway of surface temperature (Stouffer and Manabe, 1999; Bouttes et al., 2013; Zickfeld et al., 2013).

 The simplicity of the concept of a cumulative carbon emission budget makes it attractive for policy (WBGU, 2009).
 The principal driver of long term warming is the total cumulative emission of CO_2 over time.
 To limit warming caused by CO_2 emissions to a given temperature target, cumulative CO_2 emissions from all anthropogenic sources therefore need to be limited to a certain budget.
 Higher emissions in earlier decades simply imply lower emissions by the same amount later on.
 This is illustrated in the RCP2.6 scenario in Figure 12.46a/b.
-Two idealized emission pathways with initially higher emissions (even sustained at high level for a decade in one case) eventually lead to the same warming if emissions are then reduced much more rapidly.
-Even a stepwise emission pathway with levels constant at 2010 and zero near mid-century would eventually lead to a similar warming as they all have identical cumulative emissions.
+Two idealized emission pathways with initially higher emissions are then reduced much more rapidly.
+Even a step-wise emission pathway with levels constant at 2010 and zero near mid-century would eventually lead to a similar warming as they all have identical cumulative emissions.

 However, several aspects related to the concept of a cumulative carbon emission budget should be kept in mind.
 The ratio of global temperature and cumulative carbon is only approximately constant.
-It is the result of an interplay of several compensating carbon cycle and climate feedback processes operating on different time scales (a cancellation of variations in the increase in RF per ppm of CO_2 , the ocean heat uptake efficiency and the airborne fraction) (Gregory et al., 2009; Matthews et al., 2009; Solomon et al., 2009).
+It is the result of an interplay of several compensating carbon cycle and climate feedback processes operating on different timescales (a cancellation of variations in the increase in radiative forcing per ppm of CO_2 , the ocean heat uptake efficiency and the airborne fraction) (Gregory et al., 2009; Matthews et al., 2009; Solomon et al., 2009).
 It depends on the modelled climate sensitivity and carbon cycle feedbacks.
 Thus, the allowed emissions for a given temperature target are uncertain (see Figure 12.45) (Matthews et al., 2009; Zickfeld et al., 2009; Knutti and Plattner, 2012).
 Nevertheless, the relationship is nearly linear in all models.
 Most models do not consider the possibility that long term feedbacks (Hansen et al., 2007; Knutti and Hegerl, 2008) may be different (see Section 12.5.3).
 Despite the fact that stabilization refers to equilibrium, the results assessed here are primarily relevant for the next few centuries and may differ for millennial scales.
-Notably, many of these limitations apply similarly to other policy targets, for example, stabilizing the atmospheric CO_2 concentration.
+Notably, many of these limitations apply similarly to other policy targets, e.g., stabilizing the atmospheric CO_2 concentration.